Baraa01Damer/discord-music-bot/README.md

 Overview
 --------
-This is a simple Discord music bot that can search for and play audio from YouTube (At the moment.
-I'm planning on adding Soundcloud, Spotify, and local file support) directly in a voice channel.
+A simple Discord music bot that can search for and play audio from YouTube¹ directly in a voice channel.
 The bot supports basic functionalities like playing songs based on a search query, managing a queue, and skipping currently playing songs.

+¹I'm planning on adding Soundcloud, Spotify, and maybe local file support in the future.

 Features
 --------